Bernullys/curso_cs50_python/README.md

 Exceptions:

     #They occur when something goes wrong, due to incorrect code or input.
-    #Defferent exceptions are raised for differents reasons like:
+    #Different exceptions are raised for differents reasons like:
         ImportError #an import fails.
         IndexError #a list is indexed with an out-of-range number.
         NameError #an unknown variable is used.
         SyntaxError #the code can't be parsed properly.
         TypeError #a function is called on a value of an inappropriate type.
-        ValueError #a function es called on a value of the correct type, but with an inappropriate value.
+        ValueError #a function is called on a value of the correct type, but with an inappropriate value.
         ZeroDivisionError
         OSError